yotorng/bookish-rhizome/content/The Library/Empire-of-AI.md

 ## Chapter 9: Disaster Capitalism

-* moving away from filtering data inputs to controlling model outputs.
+* content moderation choice: moving away from filtering data inputs to controlling model outputs.
-* That filter would act as a wrapper around each model, for the purpose of flagging and removing offensive content from its output before it reached the user.
+* That output filter would act as a wrapper around each model, for the purpose of flagging and removing offensive content from its output before it reached the user.
-* human workers who could carefully review and catalog hundreds of thousands of examples
+* requires human workers who could carefully review and catalog hundreds of thousands of examples
 * Kenya became home to what would ultimately turn into one of the most exploitative forms of labor that went into the creation of ChatGPT.
 Kenya was among the top destinations that Silicon Valley had been outsourcing its dirtiest work to for years.
 With the many other countries that the tech industry relegates to this role,
 * Ghost Work, based on five years of extensive fieldwork, revealing a hidden web of piecemeal labor and digital exploitation that propped up Silicon Valley.
 * People have to do that work.
 And from a company’s perspective, the cheaper they do it, the better.